panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // Logs "New salary [object Promise]"
 ```

-Unfortunately, the function `increaseSalary()` doesn't know how to handle the promise.
+Unfortunately, the function `increaseSalary()` doesn't know how to handle promises.

 Now it's the right time to make the `increaseSalary()` aware about the async function `slowAddition()` using the `async/await` syntax.